 In the summer, the Fargo plaza will feature a central event lawn, interactive water features, a performance stage with screen, audio, lighting, and security systems, flexible seating and tables, and a Great Rides Bike Share station.

 In the winter, it will be home to a mechanically cooled and groomed ice sheet, with ice skate rentals, warming huts, and holiday decorations.
 Pond hockey!

 Construction on the plaza is slated for the final stage of Block 9 development.
 It will begin in early 2019 and will take four months to complete.
 We cannot wait to invite you to enjoy downtown Fargo in an entirely new way!

 Currently a surface-level parking lot, Block 9 is at the corner of Broadway and Second Avenue North.
-It became a surface lot after urban renewal after World War II allowed for the full block of mixed-use, multi-story buildings that once stood to be leveled.
+It became a surface lot after the mixed-use, multi-story buildings were lost to fire.
 The block has captured imaginations of people around the world as we’ve set out to dream of possibilities for the property.
 Held in 2010, Downtown Fargo: An Urban-Infill Competition garnered 160 design entries from 23 countries.
 Nearly six years later, a strong partnership has formed to turn the dream into reality.

 Co-developers Kilbourne Group and RDO Companies have partnered on the 293,000 square-foot Block 9 project.
 The ground floor will include hotel and office lobbies and mixed retail.
 Office space will be located on floors 2-8.
 RDO Companies will relocate its corporate headquarters to Block 9 and utilize a portion for its 350 team members.
 TMI Hospitality will own and operate a hotel on floors 9-12.
 Plan for floors 13-17 include customizeable upscale residential condos.
 The top floor will be a mechanical floor.